 - f.
-The special purpose detailed site plan booklet shall be amended on page 16 to indicate that construction of the community center building shall be completed prior to the issuance of the first building permit which allows construction of more than 50 percent of the units included in the development. - g.
-A note shall be added to the Special Purpose Detailed Site Plan indicating that the recreational facilities provided on the Westphalia Center, Moore Property site shall be made reciprocally available to all residents in the larger Westphalia Center.

-- h.
-The design program for the project referred to in all the instances in the Special Purpose Detailed Site Plan case file, shall be corrected to include 364 attached dwelling units and 150 multifamily units; - i.
-The following indicated revisions shall be made to Exhibits 4, 5, 6, and 7 of the special purpose detailed design plan, or, alternatively, clear notes shall be provided in appropriate locations stating that representation of disputed alignments on the special purpose DSP does not represent either approval or disapproval of those alignments by the Planning Board.
+The special-purpose detailed site plan shall be amended on page 16 to indicate that construction of the community center building shall be bonded prior to issuance of the first building permit for the project and completed prior to the issuance of the first building permit which allows construction of more than 50 percent of the units included in the development. - g.
+A note shall be added to the special-purpose detailed site plan indicating that the recreational facilities provided on the Westphalia Center, Moore Property site shall be made reciprocally available to all residents in the larger Westphalia Center. - h.
+The design program for the project referred to in all the instances in the special-purpose detailed site plan case file shall be corrected to include 364 attached dwelling units and 150 multifamily units. - i.
+The following indicated revisions shall be made to Exhibits 4, 5, 6, and 7 of the special-purpose detailed site plan, or, alternatively, clear notes shall be provided in appropriate locations stating that representation of disputed alignments on the special-purpose detailed site plan does not represent either approval or disapproval of those alignments by the Planning Board.

-EXHIBIT GRAPHIC INDICATES REVISIONS TO BE MADE TO NUMBER/NAME GRATITIC INDICATES GRAPHIC 4/Westphalia Conceptual Site Plan Graphic indicates a black arrow from the Moore property to the adjacent Smith Home Farm and all other potential accesses from the larger Westphalia Center in grey.
-Graphic shall be revised to indicate equal emphasis on all potential accesses and the dashed arrow to the Smith Home Farm property as was included on CSP-07004/01 as a potential access point requiring further study.
+EXHIBIT NUMBER/NAME GRAPHIC INDICATES REVISIONS TO BE MADE TO GRAPHIC 4/Westphalia Conceptual Site Plan Graphic indicates a black arrow from the Moore Property to the adjacent Smith Home Farm and all other potential accesses from the larger Westphalia Center in grey.
+Graphic shall be revised to indicate equal emphasis on all potential accesses and the dashed arrow to the Smith Home Farm property as was included on CSP-07004-01 as a potential access point requiring further study.
 5/Transit Stops And Bus Routing Plan Graphic indicates access to the Smith Home Farm property in a heavier weight and in a solid color.
-This graphic shall be revised to include all potential accesses to the Moore property in equal line weight and the access to the Smith Home Farm property in the dashed arrow as was included on CSP-07004/01 as a potential access point requiring further study.
-6/Community Center And Trails Graphic indicates a solid arrow leading into the adjacent Smith Home Farms indicating a "Westphalia Center bikeway corridor trail", as per the plan legend and two arrows leading to the north, one (red in color) indicating a "bikeway corridor trail" and one (blue in color) indicating a "bike lane along major roads" both to be constructed as part of the Moore property.
-The red arrow to the south of the Moore property is light brown indicated as a "Westphalia Center-bikeway corridor trail" and the blue arrow to the south of the property is dark brown indicated as a "Westphalia Center-bike lane along major roads' trail" according to the legend.
-All trails indicated must be confined to the Moore property and constructed in conjunction with its development.
-All arrows heading off-site should be removed, unless they are internal to the Westphalia Center development as a whole as external access to the Moore property is not being considered as part of this special purpose detailed site plan.
-7/Openspace Ownership Diagram This graphic shows only one arrow emanating from the Moore property.
+This graphic shall be revised to include all potential accesses to the Moore Property in equal line weight and the access to the Smith Home Farm property in the dashed arrow as was included on CSP-07004-01 as a potential access point requiring further study.

+EXHIBIT NUMBER/NAME GRAPHIC INDICATES REVISIONS TO BE MADE TO GRAPHIC 6/Community Center And Trails Graphic indicates a solid arrow leading into the adjacent Smith Home Farms indicating a "Westphalia Center bikeway corridor trail", as per the plan legend and two arrows leading to the north, one (red in color) indicating a "bikeway corridor trail" and one (blue in color) indicating a "bike lane along major roads" both to be constructed as part of the Moore Property.
+The red arrow to the south of the Moore Property is light brown indicated as a "Westphalia Center-bikeway corridor trail" and the blue arrow to the south of the property is dark brown indicated as a "Westphalia Center-bike lane along major roads' trail" according to the legend.
+All trails indicated must be confined to the Moore Property and constructed in conjunction with its development.
+All arrows heading off-site should be removed, unless they are internal to the Westphalia Center development as a whole as external access to the Moore Property is not being considered as part of this special-purpose detailed site plan.
+7/Openspace Ownership Diagram This graphic shows only one arrow emanating from the Moore Property.
 It leads into the Smith Home Farm property.
-The arrow shall be removed from the graphic or, alternatively, clear notes shall be provided in appropriate locations stating that representation of disputed alignments on the special purpose DSP does not represent either approval or disapproval of those alignments by the Planning Board.
+The arrow shall be removed from the graphic or, alternatively, clear notes shall be provided in appropriate locations stating that representation of disputed alignments on the special-purpose detailed site plan does not represent either approval or disapproval of those alignments by the Planning Board.